Alisa Coleman, MHA, ACHE

 Originally from Southern Illinois, Christy Littrell came on board in 2006 as a PRN RN in the orthopedic and surgical unit.
 In 2007, she transitioned to the role of joint care coordinator, where she remained until later that year when she was named the assistant director of the medical-surgical unit.
 In February 2013, Littrell was promoted to director of medical-surgical before ultimately filling the role of vice president and chief nursing officer in 2021.
 In her current role, she is responsible for coordinating daily nursing operations, as well as the development, motivation, and mentorship of Baptist Health Deaconess Madisonville’s nursing staff.

-Littrell earned her Bachelor of Science in Nursing from Murray State University and is currently pursuing her master’s in nursing administration from the University of Alabama.
+Littrell earned her Bachelor of Science in Nursing from Murray State University and her master’s degree in Nursing Administration from the University of Alabama.

 Wade Williams, a U.S. Army veteran, worked for the Madisonville Police Department from 1998 to 2018, serving as Chief of Police for the last seven of those years.
 He joined the Baptist Health Deaconess Madisonville team in the summer of 2019 as the director of safety/security before being named an executive director over multiple areas of the facility in 2021.
 Williams received a bachelor’s degree in organizational management from Oakland City University in Oakland City, Ind., and a master’s degree in public administration from Murray State University.